thealphadollar/llm-agent-starter-for-software-developers/README-v2.md

 ## Common Knowledge: The AI Engineering Toolkit 🛠️📖

-This section covers the foundational concepts, tools, and frameworks that form the backbone of modern AI engineering.
-Mastering these will give you the ability to build, deploy, and manage robust LLM-powered applications.
+This section covers the foundational concepts and cross-cutting concerns that every software engineer must understand.
+Mastering these will give you the ability to build, deploy, and manage robust, reliable, and efficient LLM-powered applications.

 ### Essential Tools & Resources 🧰